abrie/NamProNet/README.md

 - The backend's administration framework is [ActiveAdmin](https://github.com/activeadmin/activeadmin)
 - The mobile application is Javascript/[HTML5](http://en.wikipedia.org/wiki/HTML5) compiled into an Android application by [PhoneGap](http://en.wikipedia.org/wiki/PhoneGap)
 - The mobile application's UI framework is [jQuery Mobile](http://en.wikipedia.org/wiki/JQuery_Mobile)

-## Further Development

-Developers needed!
-Please see our [issues list](https://github.com/abrie/NamibiaProfessionalNetwork/issues), join us as a collaborator, and help us move this application into production.